jhs/fun-pouchdb/README.md

 // the value is the options for that database. var opts = {}

+// Make an "inventory" database with default options. opts.inventory = {}

 // A "ddoc" option will ensure that design document will be in the database. opts.users = { ddoc: {_id:'_design/foo', views: {}} }